How to automate the import of your data via a CSV feed from a URL, an FTP or SFTP, or your Dropbox account

 - Schedule your import feed on the frequency of your choice.

-ℹ️ Make sure that the URL you are inserting does not have any spaces, otherwise it might be that the file cannot be fetched.
+ℹ️ Make sure that the URL you are inserting does not have any spaces, otherwise Plytix may not be able to fetch the file.

 Dropbox or FTP/SFTP connection